-- In partner discussions, given a graph of f, f', or f", students will have to describe each of the characteristics they see on the graph and the interpretation of what that implicates about the related derivative and antiderivative graphs.
+- During lessons on the Mean Value Theorem and the Intermediate Value Theorem, students will be asked to justify whether a given problem satisfies the hypothesis of the theorem and how they were able to determine that. - In the lesson about relative extrema, students will write full justifications of a relative maximum by stating that the first derivative has changed from positive to negative at a critical number.
+Orally, they will be asked to explain how this change in sign of the first derivative shows that the graph of f changes from increasing to decreasing at the critical number, and why the critical number warranted investigation. - Within a lesson about applications of integrals, students will be asked to orally interpret - given integral expressions within the context of particle motion, such as must be interpreted as the total distance traveled by the particle on the time interval [0, 5].
+On assessments and assignments, students will be asked to write these same types of interpretations within the context of a given problem and include appropriate units. - In partner discussions, given a graph of f, f', or f", students will have to describe each of the characteristics they see on the graph and the interpretation of what that implicates about the related derivative and antiderivative graphs.
 This discussion will be followed by each student drawing a possible graph of the related derivative and antiderivative functions. - When learning about limits students will be asked to give an oral description, in their own words, about the meaning of a limit in general and in the context of particular questions about limits that include graphs, tables of values, or functions.
 On limit assessments and assignments, students will be asked to interpret the meaning of limits that exist and limits that do not exist in complete sentences without using limit notation. - In the lesson about continuity, students will be asked to describe the continuity of a function and the reasons for any discontinuities using the concept of the limit, then will have a follow-up written assignment in which they have to discuss continuity of given functions in the same way. - Students will work in small groups on a Reasoning with Tabular Data activity in which they must discuss how to use given tables of data to analyze a function in context.
-This may include the average rate of change of the function, the accumulation of the function over a period of time, possibilities that the function or its rate of change reaches certain given values (Mean Value Theorem or Intermediate Value Theorem), etc. After discussing how to evaluate such things given only the table, students will be asked to write their solutions and justification down, then present their findings to the class. - After the AP exam, students will be assigned a project in which they must either present a Calculus lesson to the class or create a video lesson to be shown to the class.
-Their peers will then critique their lesson with a rubric that includes an evaluation of clarity of concept explanations, correct vocabulary usage, and thoroughness of all possible variations/errors that can occur in the lesson.
+This may include the average rate of change of the function, the accumulation of the function over a period of time, possibilities that the function or its rate of change reaches certain given values (Mean Value Theorem or Intermediate Value Theorem), etc. After discussing how to evaluate such things given only the table, students will be asked to write their solutions and justification down, then present their findings to the class.